Anaesthesia in Pregnancy – Is It Risky?

 - Side effects include nausea, shivering, sore throat and difficulty in passing urine.

 - The effects are instantaneous.

-Anesthesia During Labour and Delivery
+Anaesthesia During Labour and Delivery

-Risks of Anesthesia in Pregnancy
+Risks of Anaesthesia in Pregnancy

 1. Risks for Pregnancy

 There is an increased risk of spontaneous miscarriage due to the use of anaesthesia during the first trimester.

 The body starts adapting to the pregnancy, and the use of anaesthesia may not be able to cope with the effects of it on the already altered state of the mother leading to internal bleeding and other complications due to miscarriage.
 If surgery cannot be avoided, it should be performed in the second trimester of pregnancy, in between week 13 and week 28.
 And spinal anaesthesia should be preferred over general anaesthesia.

 3. Risks to the Foetus